About Us

 Lead Caretaker

-Acadiana Animal Aid rescued nearly 2,700 in 2019, with a 99% save rate.
-Companion animals remain available for adoption/transport as long as necessary and are never euthanized for space.
+Acadiana Animal Aid rescues nearly 2,000 animals each year, with a 99% save rate.
+Companion animals remain available for adoption as long as necessary and are never euthanized for space.

 The save rate, calculated in accordance with the nationally recognized Shelter Animals Count Database Project, reflects the many options for pets that come to the shelter besides adoption, such as animal transfers and animals who are returned to their owner.
 Acadiana Animal Aid conducts daily and monthly physical inventories and spot audits, to ensure our data is accurate.